ansible/ansible-container/docs/rst/reference/deploy.rst

 If no ``--push-to`` option is passed, and the ``--local-images`` option is not passed, then the default registry will be used.
 The current default is set to ``https://index.docker.io/v1/``.

+.. option:: --roles-path ROLES_PATH

+If using roles not found in the ``roles`` directory within the project, use this option to specify the local path containing the roles.
+The specified path will be mounted to the conductor container, making the roles available.

+.. option:: --tag

+Tag the images prior to pushing.

 .. option:: --with-variables WITH_VARIABLES [WITH_VARIABLES ...]

 Define one or more environment variables in the Ansible Builder Container.
 Format each variable as a key=value string.